comyar/UTCS-iOS/README.md

 ### Features

-Currently, the app allows a user to do the following:

   * Read and share the most recent UTCS news articles
   * View upcoming events, receive notifications before they start, and share them with friends
-  * Search the UTCS directory for faculty, staff, and graduate students
+  * Search the UTCS directory for faculty
   * View the status of each the labs in the GDC
   * View a user's disk quota

 # Building the Project

 When working on the project, always open the project's workspace in Xcode rather than it's project file.
 The project uses [Cocoa Pods](http://cocoapods.org/) to manage project dependencies and can be installed using ```sudo gem install cocoapods```.
 To install all the project's dependencies, simply run ```pod install``` in the directory containing _Podfile_.